RozhakXD/SnapSave/README.md

 ##

 ### What is SnapSave?
 [**SnapSave**](https://github.com/RozhakXD/SnapSave) is a tools used to make it easier for users to save videos in threads easily and efficiently.
-You can use this tools to download videos by just entering a link!
+You can use this tools to download videos by just entering a link.

 You can also write multiple links with a comma separator in each link to download multiple videos.